Mouth Clicks From Hell

 the pristine vocals through an audio interface and into their expensive audio editing software whereupon re-listening to the audio in

-their amazing headphones the mouth clicks stand out like a naked man in a
+their amazing headphones the mouth clicks stand out like a cracking voice at the opera.

 Read a page then take a sip.
 Repeat.

 You will never eliminate mouth clicks completely but

 you can dramatically reduce them.
 And reducing them means less time cleaning them out of your audio and a better overall production.

 So great news, man...but what if I have alllllll this audio and it is filled with mouth clicks.
 Can I fix the clicks??

 is no easy, sure-fire, inexpensive plugin or software that will painlessly wipe away your clicks without degrading your overall audio.
 I remove my mouth clicks

 one click at a time with Adobe Audition's heal audio function.
 And also use the Click Removal function on small snippets of audio only.
 It is painstaking work